fbpx

 The four sections of the proposal paint a high-level look at the state of the water system at JSU.

-The university pays for city water to support heating, cooling, potable and non-potable water on the historic campus, which is located in one of the first communities to be developed in Jackson, a neighborhood just a few minutes west of downtown.
+The university pays for city water to support heating, cooling, potable and non-potable water on the historic campus, which is located in one of the first communities to be developed in Jackson, a neighborhood just a few minutes of

 The water lines that feed JSU are among the oldest in the city – more than 100 years old.